SAP-samples/teched2025-DA261/exercises/ex1/README.md

 ### Keep the overview
 Once the notebook file is opened,
-- you can open the  by clicking __Outline__ in the header of the notebook,
+- you can open the __Outline-View__ by clicking __Outline__ in the header of the notebook,
-- the notebook __outline-view__ the opens to the left, and is helpful for oversight and navigation through the content of the notebook.
+- the notebook __Outline-View__ then opens to the left, and is helpful for oversight and navigation through the content of the notebook-file
-- You can arrange size of outline-view to your needs.
+- You can arrange the size of outline-view to your needs.
 <br>![](/exercises/ex1/images/nbk_outline.png)